OverviewToolsTools

 This can help to improve absorption of the acoustic concept or phenomena, be it in physics, music or other branches of science.

-This allows rescuers, firefighters and other emergency teams to train their communication and speech under realistic conditions.
-Learn more about VR training and sound.
+Playing sounds with accurate spatial cues allows users such as rescuers, firefighters and other emergency teams to train their communication and speech under realistic conditions.

 The integration of virtual reality and acoustic technologies opens up a wide range of possibilities in the medical field.

 Surgeons can train their skills with the help of acoustic feedback in realistic VR simulations.
 For patients, VR and acoustic elements offer opportunities to reduce anxiety and stress through direct sound, and to support pain management.
-Learn how Medical Sound can accelerate the healing process with VR.

 Technological basics of acoustic virtual reality